 About Muktinath Temple:

-Muktinath Temple word is derived from Mukti and Nath.
-Mukti means Salvation or Nirvana and Nath mean god or Master.
-Mukti holds grate significance for all spiritual people in the south Asian sub continent.
-Muktinath this sanskrit name itself has religious overtone and a sort of emotional ring to it for the devout Hindus.
+"Muktinath" or mistakenly called "Mukthinath" word is derived from "Mukti" and "Nath".
+"Mukti" means "Salvation or Nirvana" and "Nath" means "God or Master".
+Mukti holds great significance for all spiritual people in the south Asian sub-continent.
+Muktinath this Sanskrit name itself has religious overtone and a sort of emotional ring to it for the devout Hindus.

-Muktinath Temple is located at the laps of snowcapped mountains at Thorong-La mountain pass at an altitude of 3710 meters above sea level in Mustang district of Nepal.
-This temple is covered in one of the famous trekking route of Annapurna Circuit.
+Muktinath Temple is located at an altitude of 3710 meters above sea level and situated 24 km northeast direction of Jomsom.
+Muktinath Mandir can also be reached after crossing Thorong-La mountain pass in the Annapurna Conservation Area, Mustang district of Nepal.
+This temple is covered in one of the famous trekking routes "Annapurna Circuit".

 Option 01: By Road - 2 nights (Kathmandu - Pokhara - Jomsom - Muktinath) How to go to Muktinath Temple by road?

 On the very next day morning, walk for 25 minutes to catch a Jeep then 1:30 hour drive to Ranipauwa - Jeep Station at Muktinath Temple (3710m) and again hike for 25 minutes till the temple entrance.
-Have darshan/pooja at temple and either return directly to Pokhara or halt at Beni.
+Have darshan/pooja at the temple and either return directly to Pokhara or halt at Beni.

 Option 03: By Helicopter - 1:30 hours (Kathmandu - Muktinath)

 Muktinath tour by helicopter is operated from Kathmandu.
 Muktinath Temple is in just one and a half hours flying distance by helicopter.
 The helipad is located at Ranipauwa.
 From here the temple can be reached via 30 minutes walking.
 Perform pooja/darshan at the temple and fly back to Kathmandu.